szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Deals on hit +2 cold and fire damage
 - Fiends and celestials take 4 divine (irresistible) damage on a successful hit
 - Inspired by NWN2, it also grants the Planetar partial invulnerability to magic as per the Minor Globe of Invulnerability spell.
 This effect is granted to all allies near the Planetar.
 That is, while the Planetar is around, your party is immune to spell levels from 1 to 3.
+- They can cast all their spells instantly as well

 **Component 3050:** Make the Balor's vorpal attack not guaranteed to succeed but be affected by a saving throw too